williamforbrigd/Picturerama/readme.md

 **Steps to compile JavaFX in IntelliJ IDEA:**
 1. MAVEN
-2. JavaFxApplication
+2. Picturerama
 3. Plugins
 4. Double click on javafx:compile
 5. Build project (hammer)
-6. Right click javafx:run and click "Run 'JavaFxApplication'"
+6. Right click javafx:run and click "Run 'Picturerama'"

-If you don't have a JavaFxApplication.iml file in the project root, you'll have to add it.
+If you don't have a Picturerama.iml file in the project root, you'll have to add it.
 Copy and paste the JavaFxApplication.iml file at the bottom of this readme.md

 ## JavaFxApplication.iml
 ```